excellalabs/modern-java/README.md

 ### Why this topic?

-Functional reactive programming (FRP) is becoming a common way to build systems these, and represents a large shift from modern standard object oriented approaches.
-There is new material to learn, and while we all learn as we go, it's useful to step back and go over everything, and to dig in deeper.
-The book Modern Java in Action is all about functional reactive programming.
+Functional reactive programming (FRP) is becoming a common way to build systems these days in order to utilize hardware and thrive in a distributed environment, and represents a large shift from modern standard object oriented approaches, so requires some re-training.
+Modern Java in Action is all about functional reactive programming.
 It uses Java but the concepts are universally applicable.

-These form the core topics needed by modern Java engineers.
+This topic encompasses the core skills needed by modern Java engineers.

 ### The Format

 People are expected to read the chapters ahead of time, and we will review & discuss key concepts in the sessions.
 Coding will be reviewed, but actual coding should be done as a supplement to reinforce the ideas but in our own time.
 Code from the chapters is in this repo, which should be understood and ideally gone through individually from scratch.

 ### The book